 Rapidly changing technologies primarily drive Digital Transformation, but its adoption is dependent on a carefully planned out strategy.
 Big companies and organizations that adopt digital transformation have their goals and digitalization objectives predefined.
 It helps the process of digital conversion to be fully integrated into the business process rather than optimizing ad-hoc functionalities.

-In short, real benefits of digital transformation do not lie in optimizing individual technologies used rather than the overall integration and dependencies of the whole system.
+In short, the real benefits of digital transformation do not lie in optimizing individual technologies used but rather in the overall integration and dependencies of the whole system.

-Quality dramatically impacts all aspects of business such as profitability, brand equity and overall operational efficiency and business performance.
-Thus, an enterprise quality management system is placed at the core of the value chain of each business, and most medium-to-high level enterprises implement it as a backbone of their business operations.
+Quality dramatically impacts all aspects of business such as profitability, brand equity, and overall operational efficiency and business performance.
+Thus, an enterprise quality management system is placed at the core of the value chain of each business, and most medium-to-high-level enterprises implement it as the backbone of their business operations.

 So let’s lay out a few steps to creating a digital transformation strategy for your eQMS integration.

-As mentioned above, you need to lay out a structure and define what quality management aspects you need improving.
+As mentioned above, you need to lay out a structure and define what quality management aspects you need to improve.
 Surely there are weak points in your workflow that need addressing both in technical and cultural aspects of your business operations.
-Digital transformation doesn’t happen overnight, and as with any automation or new technology adoption, your business operational efficiency will be impacted.
-It will happen either because of new technology integration and it’s compliance with existing architecture, or training and education needed for it to be adopted by employees.
+Digital transformation doesn’t happen overnight, and as with any automation or new technology adoption, your business’s operational efficiency will be impacted.
+It will happen either because of new technology integration and its compliance with existing architecture, or training and education needed for it to be adopted by employees.

 Understand Different Approaches That Can Be Taken

-Enterprises try to integrate eQMS as an ad-hoc solution to solving specific pain points of the system such is CAPA and doc control.
-Again, quality management system should be at the core of a value chain as it affects multiple modules such as CRM, MOM, PLM, and SCM.
+Enterprises try to integrate eQMS as an ad-hoc solution to solving specific pain points of the system such as CAPA and doc control.
+Again, a quality management system should be at the core of a value chain as it affects multiple modules such as CRM, MOM, PLM, and SCM.
 If ERP orchestrates the business processes, the eQMS plays a role in quality management throughout the whole process chain.
 If you are looking for a digital transformation of a specific aspect of a business, you should look into different approaches to achieve this.
-However, in long-term, a well-designed strategy around streamlined architecture backed with an eQMS is hugely beneficial.
+However, in the long term, a well-designed strategy around streamlined architecture backed with an eQMS is hugely beneficial.